DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 DIGITAL SUBSCRIBER LINE (DSL)

-- DSL provides INTERNET connectivity to customers over phone lines and can share the same phone line that is already installed in most homes
+- DSL provides Internet connectivity to customers over phone lines and can share the same phone line that is already installed in most homes
 - A DSL MODEM (Modulator / Demodulator) is required to convert DATA into a format suitable to be sent over the phone lines
-    - The MODEM might be a separate DEVICE or it might be incorporated in to a “HOME router”
+    - The MODEM might be a separate device or it might be incorporated in to a “HOME router”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a708b6b4-6de5-4a72-8c77-13f569f4c2d5)

 CABLE INTERNET

-- CABLE INTERNET provides INTERNET ACCESS via the same CATV (Cable Television) lines used for TV service
+- CABLE INTERNET provides Internet access via the same CATV (Cable Television) lines used for TV service
 - Like DLS, a CABLE MODEM is required to convert DATA into a format suitable to be sent over the CATV CABLES.
     - Like a DSL MODEM, this can be a separate device or built into the HOME router